parkerdavis1/agave-portfolio/content/projects/portfolio/index.md

 ## Starter and Plugins

-After having built numerous Eleventy sites from scratch (and it really feels like "from scratch" with Eleventy, it doesn't even give you a config file out of the box), I felt comfortable taking some shortcuts and using code from the community.
+After having built numerous Eleventy sites from scratch, I felt comfortable taking some shortcuts and using code from the community.

 I started with the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog/tree/main) for some sensible defaults, with image optimization, navigation, css & js bundling, feeds, and syntax highlighting configured.